 sed Command in Linux (Find and Replace Strings in Files)

 Imagine needing to change a specific configuration setting across dozens of files, or update a repeated piece of text throughout a large log file.
-Manually editing each instance would be incredibly tedious.
+Manually editing each instance would take forever.
 This is precisely where the powerful Linux sed command (Stream EDitor) excels.
-More than just a simple find-and-replace tool, the sed command is a versatile utility designed to automate text transformations on the fly, allowing you to perform complex edits with concise instructions and saving countless hours.
+The sed command specializes in finding and replacing strings in files, automating text transformations that would otherwise consume hours of manual editing with simple, precise commands.

 Understanding the sed Command